AY2324S2-CS2103T-W08-4/tp/docs/DeveloperGuide.md

 Ultimately, through collective team and individual efforts involving extensive learning, research, flexibility, and comprehension of underlying systems, we overcome these challenges.
 We are eventually able to  come up with a design that closely mirrors our initial plans, both in functionality and interactivity.

+## **Appendix: Planned Enhancements**
+Team size: 4

+1. **Allow more than 1 category to be set for each project**:Currently, only 1 category can be set to each project.
+However, this is not ideal as projects can be categorised in many ways such as scope and urgency, or type or purpose etc.
+2. **Prevent duplicate names from added to each project**: Currently, we allow duplicate names to be added to each project, but this is not ideal because when the user assign 1 of the duplicate name to do a task, there will be confusion on which team member is being referred to.
+We plan to have an error message when the user assigns a duplicate name to a project.
+3. **Allow more than 1 person to be assigned to each task**: Currently, only 1 person can be responsible for each task, but this is not ideal because some tasks may require collaboration between members.